sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/QPD - Future State.md

     Snowpipe --> SF_Raw[Snowflake QPD Raw Layer]
 ```

-**Pros and Cons:**

-- **Option 1 (Alteryx Repointing)**
-  - **Pros:**
-    - Minimal implementation time due to repointing existing workflows
-    - No learning curve required for teams already familiar with Alteryx
-  - **Cons:**
-    - Doesn't address the challenge of multiple technologies in the target state
-    - Continues dependency on third-party tool licensing and maintenance

-- **Option 2 (OpenFlow Integration)**
-  - **Pros:**
+**Pros:**
 - Minimizes the number of technologies in the target state (OpenFlow is managed by Snowflake)
 - Consolidates data movement into Snowflake-native ecosystem

-  - **Cons:**
+**Cons:**
 - Requires learning curve (specifically Apache NiFi)
 - Higher implementation time and cost
 - Requires testing and validation

+---

 **Recommendation:**